oscdev-io/birdplan/docs/protocol-bgp.md

 Types of routes to redistribute to the peer, valid options are detailed below...

 * `default` will redistribute the default route, the type of route also needs to be redistributed. eg. `static`.
-Defaults to `False`.
+Defaults to `False` except for peer type `rrserver-rrserver` which defaults to `True`.
 * `connected` will redistribute connected routes.
 Defaults to `False`.
 * `static` will redistribute static routes in our global static configuration.
 Defaults to `False`.
 * `kernel` will redistribute kernel routes.
 Defaults to `False`.